 - Overnight camping

-- Water Safety and Survival Skills class that includes a high-tower water jump
+- Water Safety and Survival Skills (includes high-tower water jump)

 - Indoor simulated marksmanship training